marko-js/markojs.com-legacy/src/blog-posts/drafts/marko-v3.md

 Marko v3: From HTML to HTML-JS
 ==============================

-Marko is one of the fastest, lightest and most powerful HTML templating engines for Node.js and the browser and we are very pleased to see a healthy and growing communtiy.
-Marko has been [downloaded over 100k times](http://npm-stat.com/charts.html?package=marko) in the first few months of 2016 and the project has a very active [Gitter chat room](https://gitter.im/marko-js/marko).
+Marko is one of the fastest, lightest and most powerful HTML templating engines for Node.js and the browser, and we are very pleased to see a healthy and growing community.
+Marko has been [downloaded over 100k times](http://npm-stat.com/charts.html?package=marko) in the first few months of 2016, and the project has a very active [Gitter chat room](https://gitter.im/marko-js/marko).
 We are excited to announce some huge improvements to the Marko templating engine as part of the v3 release.

 First off, a huge thanks to all of the contributors who have provided code and feedback for the amazing Marko v3 release (see [#90](https://github.com/marko-js/marko/issues/90), [#211](https://github.com/marko-js/marko/issues/211), especially [@adammcarth](https://github.com/adammcarth), [@BryceEWatson](https://github.com/BryceEWatson), [@crsandeep](https://github.com/crsandeep), [@DanCech](https://github.com/DanCech), [@danrichman](https://github.com/danrichman), [@kristianmandrup](https://github.com/kristianmandrup), [@onemrkarthik](https://github.com/onemrkarthik), [@philidem](https://github.com/philidem), [@pswar](https://github.com/pswar), [@scttdavs](https://github.com/scttdavs), [@SunnyGurnani](https://github.com/SunnyGurnani), [@tindli](https://github.com/tindli), [@vedam](https://github.com/vedam) and [@yomed](https://github.com/yomed))!
 Extra thanks to [@philidem](https://github.com/philidem) for taking on the arduous task of building the new [htmljs-parser](https://github.com/philidem/htmljs-parser) used by Marko v3.

 # A quick intro to Marko

 Marko has been shown to be one of the [fastest](https://github.com/marko-js/templating-benchmarks) templating engines with almost 2x the speed of Handlebars and 5x the speed of Jade and nunjucks.
 In addition, in a [real-world benchmark](https://github.com/patrick-steele-idem/marko-vs-react), Marko (paired with [Marko Widgets](http://markojs.com/docs/marko-widgets/)) was shown to be 10x faster than React when rendering a search results page on the server using a very similar UI components architecture.
 An _order of magnitude_ difference is _very significant_ and this performance gap translated to the React app only being able to handle ~72 requests per second, while the Marko app achieved ~820 requests per second.
 Marko continues to offer streaming and asynchronous rendering, and these features make it easy to create pages that load near instantaneously when rendered on the server (see [KnowThen: Episode 8 – Serving Content in Koajs with Marko](http://knowthen.com/episode-8-serving-content-in-koajs-with-marko/)).
-The Marko compiler produces tiny CommonJS modules as output and the runtime is only about `3.5KB` gzipped.
+The Marko compiler produces minimal and readable CommonJS modules as output and the runtime is only about `3.5KB` gzipped.

 While performance of Marko is best-in-class, usability is also very important.
 Marko v3 introduces a new HTML-JS syntax and a new parser that makes Marko more intuitive.

 Rendering a Marko template is incredibly simple.
-For example, to stream a template to an HTTP response stream:
+For example, to render a template to an HTTP response stream:

 ```javascript
 var template = require('./template.marko');